-Enable UPnP: To use the Universal Plug and Play (UPnP[TM]) feature check the Enable UPnp box.
-UPnP provides compatibility with networking equipment, software and peripherals.

-Enable WAN Ping Checking this box will allow the DIR-808L to respond Respond: to pings.
-Unchecking the box may provide some extra security from hackers.
+- Enable UPnP IGD: UPnP Universal Plug and Play) allows the router to automatically open ports.
+For maximum security, uncheck to disable this feature.
+However, you will need to manually open ports for certain applications.
+Refer to "Port Forwarding" on page 67 and "Application Rules" on page 68. - Enable WAN Ping Checking this box will allow the DIR-803 to respond Response: to pings.
+Unchecking the box may provide some extra security from hackers. - WAN Port Speed: The WAN speed is usually detected automatically.
+You may set the port speed of the Internet port to 10Mbps, 100Mbps, or Auto 10/100Mbps (recommended). - Enable Multicast Check the box to allow multicast traffic to pass through Streams: the router from the Internet (IPv4).

-WAN Ping Inbound Allow All is the default selection from the drop-down Filter: menu when you check Enable WAN Ping Respond, allowing you to apply the inbound Filter to the WAN Ping.
-(Refer to page 79 for more information about inbound filters.)

-WAN Port Speed: You may set the port speed of the Internet port to 10Mbps, 100Mbps, or Auto 10/100Mbps (recommended).

-Enable IPV4 Check the box to allow multicast traffic to pass through Multicast Streams: the router from the Internet (IPv4).